(IPT) Interpersonal Psychotherapy

 Targets: Psychiatric Symptoms, Interpersonal Relationships, Social Support

-IPT is based on the premise that interpersonal distress is connected with psychological symptoms.
+IPT is explicitly based on a Biopsychosocial/Cultural/Spiritual Model.
+IPT works from the premise that interpersonal distress is connected with psychological symptoms.
 An acute interpersonal crisis (stressor) begins the process.
-The ability of the patient to manage the crisis psychologically and biologically is heavily influenced by the patient’s biopsychosocial vulnerabilities (diatheses) such as genetic vulnerability to illness, temperament, attachment style, and personality, which may modulate or exacerbate the crisis.
+The ability of the patient to manage the crisis psychologically and biologically is heavily influenced by the patient’s Biopsychosocial/Cultural/Spiritual vulnerabilities (diatheses) and strengths, such as genetic vulnerability to illness, temperament, attachment style, and personality, which may modulate or exacerbate the crisis.
 Social factors such as a patient’s current significant relationships and general social support provide the context in which the stress-diathesis interaction occurs, and further modify the individual’s ability to cope with his or her distress.
 Together, these elements form the Interpersonal Triad (Figure 1), which models the basic IPT conceptualization of the development of psychological distress.

 IPT was developed in the 1970’s at Yale University when Gerald Klerman, Myrna Weissman, and Eugene Paykel investigated the relative efficacy of a tricyclic antidepressant alone and in combination with psychotherapy as a maintenance treatment for unipolar depression .
 At that time, the evidence for the efficacy of tricyclic antidepressants for reducing the acute symptoms of depression was strong.
 However, though it was clear that many patients with depression relapsed after termination of acute tricyclic antidepressant treatment, there was no data regarding how long psychopharmacologic treatment should continue.
 Moreover, though the treatment most commonly provided for both acute and maintenance treatment of depression was psychodynamic psychotherapy, there was a dearth of data about its efficacy in general, much less data regarding the role of psychotherapy in the prevention of relapse.